-One purpose of this study is to determine the magnitude of the surface infrared radiative forcing from significant ice crystal events.
-Examination of the hourly surface observations and the continuous AHSRL profiles reveals that the ice crystal optical depth varies considerably and that there are many cases when ice crystals reported by a human observer is not seen by the AHSRL lidar.
-This could be because the ice crystals are below the minimum detection height (70 m) of the lidar or because the optical depth of the ice crystals is below the detectable limit of the lidar.
-In any event we consider cases where both the surface hourlies and the lidar agree that an ice crystal event has occurred.
+Examination of the hourly surface observations and the continuous AHSRL profiles reveals that the ice crystal optical depth varies considerably and that there are many cases when ice crystals reported by a human observer are not seen by the AHSRL lidar.
+We consider cases where both the surface hourlies and the lidar agree that an ice crystal event has occurred.
 It is of interest to determine how large the radiative forcing from such ice crystal events can get.
 This would provide some upper bounds on the importance of ice crystals from a radiative perspective and also allow for comparison with other field and modeling studies.
-The ice crystal events must be screened to eliminate cases which contain other phenomena which can also impact on the radiative forcing.
+The ice crystal events must be screened to eliminate cases that contain other phenomena that can also impact on the radiative forcing.
 This would include the presence of clouds, precipitation, fogs or any other obstruction to visibility.
-In this way the focus will be on the pure clear sky frozen precipitation or ice crystal events.
+In this way the focus will be on what are deemed to be clear sky ice crystal events.

-- 20 The following criteria were used in selecting the case studies.
-First, the hourly surface observations needed to report ice crystals in the absence of clouds, precipitation, drifting and blowing snow, and fog for at least a 3-h period.
-Second, the AHSRL was used to screen out cases in which clouds or precipitation were associated with the ice crystal event by rejecting cases where the lidar backscatter cross-section was greater than about 10^{-6} m-1 str-1 above the ice crystal layer.
-Furthermore, the AHSRL linear particulate depolarization ratio, δ , had to be greater than 20% throughout the ice crys- - tal layer to reduce the possibility of a mixed phase cloud.
+The following criteria were used in selecting the case studies.
+First, the hourly surface observations needed to report ice crystals in the absence of clouds, precipitation, drifting and blowing snow, and fog for at least a 3 h period.
+Second, the AHSRL was used to screen out cases in which clouds or precipitation were associated with the ice crystal event by rejecting cases where the lidar backscatter cross-section was greater than about $10^{-6} \text{ m}^{-1} \text{ str}^{-1}$ above the ice crystal layer.
+Furthermore, the AHSRL linear particulate depolarization ratio, δ , had to be greater than 20% throughout the ice crystal layer to reduce the possibility of a mixed phase cloud.
 Finally the lidar extinction profile was examined to avoid cases with layers of enhanced extinction which might indicate the presence of liquid water.

-This criteria was strictly applied in selecting cases that were used in determine the radiative forcing by the ice crystals which required the SBDART model to compute the anisotropy factors.
-Additional constraints were used for these narrower time periods 5 which included a fairly uniform lidar backscattering and a fairly uniform and distinct top to the ice crystal layer, to minimize the variability of the optical depth during the radiative calculation time periods.
+These criteria were strictly applied in selecting cases that were used in determine the radiative forcing by the ice crystals which required the SBDART model to compute the anisotropy factors.
+Additional constraints were used for these narrower time periods which included a fairly uniform lidar backscattering and a fairly uniform and distinct top to the ice crystal layer, to minimize the variability of the optical depth during the radiative calculation time periods.